 Ms. Tanya Southcott

-PhD candidate, Faculty of Engineering, School of Architecture
+PhD Student, Faculty of Engineering, School of Architecture

 This summer I will be conducting research for my project Constructing Heritage: Architectural Photography in Montreal at the McCord Museum as part of the Fred and Betty Price Research Award.

 Through this research I will be exploring the use of photography to resist top-down projects of urban renewal by various heritage activists operating in Montreal in the 1970s and 1980s.
 This project draws on two specific collections in the Notman Photographic Archive – the respective fonds of Save Montreal and GIUM (Groupe d’intervention urbaine de Montréal).
 Save Montreal (precursor to today’s Heritage Montreal) was a volunteer-based group of architectural activists that came together in 1974 in the wake of the controversial demolition of the Van Horne mansion.
 GIUM emerged over a decade later in the mid- to late- 1980s as an independent group of planners that organized various colloquium-charettes in response to growth and development in different areas of the city.
 This project explores how the practice of heritage activism evolved in Montreal in the early years of the architectural preservation movement by comparing the ways in which these two groups used photography as a tool to describe their relationship to the built environment, and to construct and promote ideas of heritage value and significance in Montreal.

 I am currently a Ph.D. student in the School of Architecture.
 My research explores the relationship between architecture, photography and memory that emerged in Montreal during the decades following the Second World War, focusing more specifically on different photographic responses to demolition and its threat.

 PhD candidate, Department of Art History and Communication Studies